Here we look at Business and incentives and debate the value and potential of giving the product away to attract new business.

 You must know who your customers are and what they spend the most money on with you.
 No matter if it is Icecreams or Semi Trailers the need for consistent business will be your future and you must start at the beginning.

-Your coffee card does not cut it.
+The coffee card does not cut it.
 You don’t know the customer or even the shopping habits so a very limited value for everyone.

 A store card is different, You get a name and address and a shopping history with each purchase so you can maintain regular contact